book-cover

 Chapter One

-Driving a truck cross-country gives a man a lot of time to think, especially when traveling through what seemed like an endless desert.
-That alone can stir-up any long lost memories, as quick as a dust storm can kick-up clouds of blinding sand.
-I was on my way back home to Okeechobee, on a trip that started off in hell.
-Well, hot-as-hell.
+Driving a truck cross-country gives a man a lot of time to think. . . . .
+Especially when traveling through what seems like an endless desert.
+That alone can stir up any long-lost memories as quick as a dust storm can kick up clouds of blinding sand.
+I was on my way back home to Okeechobee on a trip that started off in hell.
+Well, hot as hell.
 Sin City!
 Smack-dab in the middle of summer.
-Here I was, surrounded by nothing but vast desert, where every inch of land is withered from the scorching sun, so hot that even the tumbleweeds scurry to avoid the blazing heat.
+Here I was surrounded by nothing but vast desert, where every inch of land is withered from the scorching sun, so hot that even the tumbleweeds scurry to avoid the blazing heat.

 1